Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 1. Use  **MyShuttle** as a template to provision the new Azure DevOps project using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77371&Name=MyShuttle){:target="_blank"}.

-## Exercise 2: Creating Azure Web App and MySQL database
+## Exercise 1: Creating Azure Web App and MySQL database

-1. Use the **Web App + MySQL** Azure template from the Azure Marketplace to create a Website and MySQL Database together to start developing even faster.
+1. Click the below button to provision a Website and MySQL Database together to start developing even faster.

     [![Tomcat Configuration](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.WebSiteMySQLDatabase){:target="_blank"}